maur8ino/fevr-talk-may-2016/README.md

-# Source code of my talk "Jascript Test Dummies" for MilanoJS on July 2015
+# Source code of my talk "Jascript Test Dummies" for FEVR on May 2016

 ## License